clp-research/deep_disfluency/README.md

 Please cite [the paper](http://aclweb.org/anthology/E17-1031) if you use this code.

-If you are using our pretrained models as in the usage in `demo.py` you can simply run `deep_disfluency/experiments/EACL_2017.py`, ensuring the boolean variables at the top of the file to:
+If you are using our pretrained models as in the usage in `demo/demo.py` you can simply first install the experimental requirements for the experiments by running:

+`pip install -r deep_disfluency/experiments/requirements.txt`

+Then run `python deep_disfluency/experiments/EACL_2017.py`- but first ensuring the boolean variables at the top of the file to:

 ```python
 download_raw_data = False